 Advising on Mental Capacity and Best Interest decision making around care planning and provision

-I work in the Community Care Law team representing carers, family members and service users who require help and advice in various issues concerning Community Care Law.
+I work in the Community Care Law team representing family members, Attorneys and Deputies (professional and lay attorneys), carers, and service users who require help and advice in various issues concerning Community Care Law.

 In 2007, I completed a law conversion course at the University of Brighton (UOB), graduating with a Commendation.
-In 2009, I completed a LPC at the University of West England (UWE), and qualified as a solicitor in 2012 after fulfilling a training contract with a regional firm.
+In 2009, I completed my LPC at the University of West England (UWE) with Merit and qualified as a solicitor in 2012 after fulfilling a training contract with a regional firm.

-Alongside my role as a community care solicitor, I work as a lecturer at the University of Brighton, teaching Tort Law to undergraduate law students.
+Alongside my role as a solicitor, I work as a lecturer at the University of Brighton, teaching EU, Contract and Tort Law to undergraduate law students.

-I have a partner and two children who keep me very busy when I am not at work.
+I have a partner and two children who keep me very busy when I am not at work and we have recently expanded our family with a new puppy.
 We try to get away when we can, and have spent many holidays in Cornwall exploring the coastal paths, beaches and rock-pools.
 I have lived in Brighton for over 20 years and love spending time with close friends.
-I also play tennis (badly) when I get the chance, and enjoy catching a film at Brighton’s fabulous Duke of York’s cinema.
+I also play tennis (badly) when I get the chance, and (when it reopens) cannot wait to catch a film at Brighton’s fabulous Duke of York’s cinema.